 There is no question in our mind that the super lightweight and "barely there" Black Diamond airNET is the most comfortable harness while standing around, mostly because you can barely tell you have it on.
 It's also really comfortable for walking in since the Infinity Loop belay ring doesn't catch as you move your legs, and the gear loops are so minimal they sit really easily under a pack.

 A number of harnesses that we've tested have excellent and diverse feature sets.
 The Arc'teryx C-Quence has an ideal feature set for almost any type of climbing, which is why we call it the best all-around option.
-Rigid, easy to clip gear loops (five of them) and super low profile ice clipper slots are some of the things that all work really well.
+Rigid, easy to clip gear loops (five of them) and super low-profile ice clipper slots are some of the things that all work really well.
 The Petzl Sitta is another harness with a multitude of features that all work perfectly as advertised.
-Other high scorers are the Petzl Adjama and the Edelrid Sendero.
 As one of the most differentiating aspects of harness design, we weighted features as 20% of a product's final score.

 There's no avoiding it — belaying is as much a part of climbing as the actual climbing itself.
-Unless your partner is named Alex Honnold, you're probably going to spend a fair chunk of your belay time holding your partner as they dog on lead or take a break while top-roping.
 Holding a climber while belaying puts a substantial upward pull on your harness that localizes the force almost entirely in the leg loops, especially as they wrap around the inside of the leg to meet at the belay loop in the front.
 The diffusion of this pressure is completely different than that found while hanging in a harness, so we decided to rate harness comfort separately for belaying.

 According to our testing, the Petzl Sama, Petzl Adjama, and Arc'teryx C-Quence are the most comfortable for holding a climber for long periods while belaying.
 If a lot of belaying is in your future, consider these choices first.
 The Black Diamond Solution is also one of the most comfortable for this purpose, but its non-adjustable leg loops fit slightly more snug and apply a bit more pressure on the inside of the leg than the very best while belaying.
-Despite having very similar designs, both the BD Solution Guide and the Black Diamond Technician dig into our femoral region more fiercely than the normal Solution, so while they are versatile enough to use while sport climbing, are still not the best option if sport climbing is your most common pursuit.
-Unfortunately, we found that the thin and flat strips of fabric found on inside of the leg loops of the Arc'teryx AR-395a bit into our femoral region more viciously than most, a blemish that keeps it from being one of the top overall scorers.
-As a metric that is not quite as important as the three we have already described (as all harnesses work well at belaying), it accounts for 15% of a product's final score.
+As a metric that is not quite as important as the three we described above (as all harnesses work well at belaying), it accounts for 15% of a product's final score.

 When assessing for versatility, the first thing we consider is how many of the above genres a harness is suitable for.
 Harnesses with ice clipper attachment points and large gear loops can be used for ice climbing and alpine climbing better than ones with tiny gear loops and no attachment points.
 A secondary consideration is how adjustable the harness is.
 Adjustable leg loops and highly adjustable waist belts ensure that no matter what the temperature and amount of clothes you are wearing, you can fine-tune the fit.
-Speaking frankly, having fixed elastic leg loops has never been a detrimental issue for us, they have always stretched as far as we need them to in order to be comfortable, even with extra clothes on.
-However, we can't argue that adjustability is beneficial.
 A final consideration is weight and bulk.